anuraghazra/github-readme-stats/.github/ISSUE_TEMPLATE/bug_report.md

 Q: How to count private stats?
 Ans: We can only count private commits & we cannot access any other private info of any users, so it's impossible.
 The only way is to deploy on your own instance & use your own PAT (Personal Access Token)
 -->

----
-name: Bug report
-about: Create a report to help us improve
-title: ""
-labels: ""
-assignees: ""
----

 **Describe the bug**
 A clear and concise description of what the bug is.